-N.B.
-Because the elections are staggered, a newly elected Director of either the Admissions Committee or the Training Committee could be a current member of either committee.
-That person will, therefore, leave a vacancy on the committee.
-It will be the prerogative of the new Director to appoint ad hoc someone to fill that place for one year until the next election.
+Because the elections are staggered, a newly elected Director of either Admissions or Training could be a current member of either committee.
+That person would leave a vacancy on the committee.
+The new Director will appoint a qualified member to fill their vacated position until the next election.